Yuhigawa/simplified-payment-gateway/README.md

 - Users can send money to other users and shopkeepers
 - Shopkeepers can only receive transfers, they cannot send money
 - Balance validation before transfer
-- Transaction-based operations (rollback on failure)
+- Transfer-based operations (rollback on failure)
 - External authorization service integration
 - Payment notification service integration